 By the historic fire truck

 It’s part of the history of the Lodge and a cool feature to stop at for a photo.

 The lodge is the pent-ultimate building on the premises, so you have to stop and take advantage of the grand staircase leading up to the lobby.

 What is the best season to get married at Grand Lake Lodge?

-Grand Lake Lodge is open late Spring to early Fall (late May – late September) and all seasons are beautiful.
+Grand Lake Lodge is open for events late Spring to early Fall (late May – late September) and all seasons are beautiful.
 There are pros and cons to choosing each season for your Colorado wedding.